By Robert R. Alvarez Jr.

 San Diego History Journal

-The earliest court cases concerning school desegregation occurred in the Southwest and California in the 1930s.
+[Some of] the earliest court cases concerning school desegregation occurred in the Southwest and California in the 1930s.
 In these cases Mexican immigrants and their communities were the targeted groups of segregation by school officials.
 A case of particular importance occurred in San Diego County during the 1930s, in the then rural community of Lemon Grove.

 On January 5, 1931, Jerome T. Green, principal of the Lemon Grove Grammar School, acting under instructions from the school trustees, stood at the door and admitted all pupils except the Mexican students.
 Principal Green announced that the Mexican children did not belong at the school, could not enter, and instructed them to attend a two room building constructed to house Mexican children.

 Dejected, embarrassed and angry, the Mexican children left the school and returned home.
 Instructed by their parents, they refused to attend the so-called new school that had been built for them.
 In the words of students of the time “It wasn’t a school.
 It was an old building.
 Everyone called it ‘La Caballeriza'” (the barnyard).

 This was a turn of events that the school board had not counted upon.
 The board expected the Mexican children and families to act docile, follow orders, and attend the new school.
 The Mexican parents rallied together and through the Mexican Consulate, acquired legal counsel and support.
 The school incident became a test case of the power of the District Attorney and the school board to create a separate school for Mexican children . . .